LucasGeh/java-modularity-migration/README.md

 Once the providers have been correctly implemented, checkout the module user project as well.
 In here you will be implementing the consumer module, where it should find a specific service and make use of its functionality in your own creative way.

 ## Troubleshooting
-This chapter provides external links for solving problems we had during development/installation
+This chapter provides potential solutions for solving problems we had during development/installation

 * [Directory of Java is invalid on Windows](https://stackoverflow.com/questions/1184056/unable-to-install-maven-on-windows-java-home-is-set-to-an-invalid-directory)
 * [Installing a local maven dependency](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html)
+* [Setting javac target release](https://stackoverflow.com/questions/12900373/idea-javac-source-release-1-7-requires-target-release-1-7/12900859#12900859) Settings can be openend using CTRL+ALT+S
+* If java 9 keywords (such as module) do not work, try checking the project's JDK version using CTRL+SHIFT+ALT+S.